 When I managed my yarn store, I often heard, “I don’t have time to craft.”
 Substitute crocheting, quilting, knitting, weaving, needlework, sewing, or any beloved craft for the word “craft” in this article.

 We live in chaotic times.
 All of our lives are seemingly busy.
-The good news is that it doesn’t have to be that way, no matter how busy you think you are.
+The good news is that it doesn’t have to be that way, no matter how active you are.
 I believe we each must find time for the things we love.
 We all have 24 hours in our day.
-It is how we manage that 24 hours that gives us peace and the time to craft.
+How we manage those 24 hours gives us peace and the time to craft.

 So, how do you find time to craft?
 With a little organization, prioritization, and discovering your best time of day, you can become calm, collected, productive, and feel that you have time to craft.
 Make your favorite craft a habit.